lakshm22/tone_writing_assistant/README.md

 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

 ## 🔍 Overview
-[Tone-Aware Text Enhancer](https://tonewritingassistant-eew2qstzf6pgpqq84apxza.streamlit.app/) is a smart, AI-powered tool designed to analyse the tone of your text and help you rewrite it to match a desired tone.
+[Tone-Aware Writing Assistant](https://tonewritingassistant-eew2qstzf6pgpqq84apxza.streamlit.app/) is a smart, AI-powered tool designed to analyse the tone of your text and help you rewrite it to match a desired tone.
 Inspired by tools like Grammarly, this assistant is ideal for improving writing style, consistency, and emotional tone in emails, reports, essays, or social media posts.

 ---